Get to know our veterinary team!

 Our Veterinary Staff

 Anja graduated with an associate degree in Veterinary Technology from Becker College in May 2019.
 Anja joined the Cumberland Animal Clinic team in October 2019 as a veterinary assistant and became a Licensed Veterinary Technician in April 2022.
 She is committed to the veterinary care of animals and assisting pet owners to care for their beloved pets.
-Anja enjoys exploring all aspects of veterinary medicine, and she will be expanding her skills by becoming a Nutrition Advocate at CAC.
-After an extensive training program, she will be serving as a nutritional liaison to our doctors.
-Anja will be consulting with our clients to discuss their pets’ nutritional needs based on their individual health concerns.
+Anja enjoys exploring all aspects of veterinary medicine, she has a drive to learn so that she can care for her patients as best as possible.
+Anja has a true passion for animal care and listens to what the animal is trying to communicate to her.
 Although she loves all animals, Anja is a true “cat lady” at heart.
-Anja lives with her boyfriend and two cats, Taz and Luna.
-When she isn’t juggling her two mischievous kitties, she enjoys being on the ocean and exploring all the hidden treasures of Maine.
+Anja lives with her boyfriend and two cats, Luna and Taz.
+When she isn’t juggling her two mischievous kitties, she enjoys being on the ocean, staying active, and exploring all the hidden treasures of Maine.

 Christine joined Cumberland Animal Clinic in 1995 as a full-time receptionist and trained as a veterinary assistant shortly after.
 She holds a BA in Biology with a minor in Biochemistry from the University of Southern Maine.
 Christine achieved her veterinary technician license in 2001 and worked at CAC from 2001-2009.
 Christine went on to pursue a nursing degree and graduated in 2013 from CMMC College of Nursing and Health Professions.
 In 2014, became a Registered Nurse.
 When she is not caring for humans as an RN, she works part-time at CAC as an LVT.
 Christine resides in North Yarmouth with her family and pets.